Madison Capitols: History

-Madison Capitols (2014–present)

 On November 26, 2013, the management of Madtown Hockey, LLC announced that the Madison Capitols would be returning to Madison in the 2014–15 season.
-Ryan Suter, defenseman for the Minnesota Wild and Tom Sagissor, a former Wisconsin Badger, would join the ownership group.
+Former Wisconsin Badgers, Tom Sagissor and Ryan Suter, at the time, an NHL player with the Minnesota Wild, would join the ownership group.
 It was also announced that the Madison Capitols would play at the Alliant Energy Center in Madison, Wisconsin.
+Steve Miller was originally announced as head coach and general manager, but stepped down on May 19, 2014, prior to the club playing a single game.

-On May 22, 2014, Luke Strand was formally introduced as the Madison Capitols head coach and general manager.
+On May 22, 2014, Luke Strand was introduced as the Madison Capitols head coach and general manager.
 He was joined on the bench by fellow Eau Claire native Keith Paulsen and longtime NHL veteran and Stanley Cup Champion Tony Hrkac.

 Following Bob Suter's death in September 2014, the Capitols honored the lifelong Madison native and gold medalist with stickers on team helmets, a banner bearing his jersey number 20 inside the Coliseum, and the ice rink named in his honor (Bob Suter Memorial Rink).

 The Capitols began their first season back in the USHL on September 27, 2014, with a 4–3 loss at Muskegon.
 Luke McElhenie, a native of Sauk City, WI, scored the first goal in the new era of the Capitols.
 McElhenie previously played for Bob Suter and the Madison Capitols AAA program.
 Madison picked up its first victory in the USHL on October 24, defeating the Sioux Falls Stampede 3–1.

 Following the 2014–15 season, Luke Strand left the organization to accept an assistant coaching position at the University of Wisconsin–Madison under head coach Mike Eaves.